ntclark/PostScript/EnVisioNateSW_FontManager/Readme.md

-# The EnVisioNateSW Font management and rendering system
+# The EnVisioNateSW Font Management System

 A far more flexible, usable, simpler, and cleaner font rendering system than freetype which is intended to demonstrate how a system **can** be constructed such that it is accessible and easy to see and follow how something